Nico15037/fancy-discord-github-commits/README.md

 1. Server Settings -> Integrations -> Webhooks
 2. Click `New Webhook`
-3. Edit the picture, name, and choose the channel where it'll send the embed - this what will show up in discord as the ["user"](#webhook-user-profile)
+3. Edit the picture, name, and choose the channel where it'll send the embed
+This what will show up in discord as the ["user"](#webhook-user-profile)
 4. Click `Copy Webhook URL` - you'll need this for the next part

 ------------------------------